oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-create-a-rule-category-internal-only/rule.md

 ---

-Basically, creating a rule category contains two parts of work.
+​Basically, creating a rule category contains two parts of work.

 1. Create a "rule category" in Term Store (e.g. "Rules to Better xxx")
-2. Create a "rule summary" page to show all the rule pages belong to this rule category.
+2. Create a "rule summary" page to show all the rule pages belong​​ to this rule category.